Mizuho Kusanagi

 Mizuho Kusanagi (草凪 みずほ, Kusanagi Mizuho) is a Japanese manga artist from Kumamoto, Japan.
 She is mainly known for her work, Yona of the Dawn (暁のヨナ, Akatsuki no Yona).

 Career

 Kusanagi's debut series, Yoiko no Kokoroe, was published in 2003 and serialized in Hakusensha's shōjo magazine, Hana to Yume.
 In 2009, Kusanagi's longest-running series, Yona of the Dawn began serialization in Hana to Yume.
-Yona of the Dawn has remained as her most popular series and was adapted into an anime in 2014 by Studio Pierrot, receiving a 24-episode series, an OVA episode in 2015, and an adaption of the Zeno Arc in 2016.
+Yona of the Dawn has remained as her most popular series and was adapted into an anime in 2014 by Studio Pierrot, receiving a 24-episode series, an OVA episode in 2015, and an adaptation of the Zeno Arc in 2016.